guarin/voting_behavior_analysis/docs/index.md

 In order to first see whether the political parties make sense, we create a social network of politicians where every politician is connected to the politicians whose voting behavior is closest to theirs.
 Based on this network we try to divide the politicians into communities using the spectral clustering algorithm.
 We visualize this on a two-dimensional representation of the network, where nodes are closer to each other if they're closer on the network.

-**TODO THE PLOT**
+Here are the results of the spectral clustering, followed by the true parliamentary group of the politician.

+<iframe src="assets/html/spectral_clustering.html" width="100%" height="500" scrolling="no" seamless="seamless" frameborder="0"></iframe>

+<iframe src="assets/html/party_assignment.html" width="100%" height="500" scrolling="no" seamless="seamless" frameborder="0"></iframe>

 We see that the clustering consistently splits the conservative party (UDC) into two fractions.
+Moreover, the green party seems to get increasingly close to the socialdemocratic party with the two being indistinguishable towards the end.
+Other than some politicians in the middle of the political spectrum, the clustering seems to do a very good job in recovering the political parties.

+<iframe src="assets/html/spectral_clustering.html" width="100%" height="500" scrolling="no" seamless="seamless" frameborder="0"></iframe>

-Moreover, the green party seems to get increasingly close to the socialdemocratic party.
+We see that the clustering consistently splits the conservative party (UDC) into two fractions.
+Moreover, the green party seems to get increasingly close to the socialdemocratic party with the two being indistinguishable towards the end.
+Other than some politicians in the middle of the political spectrum, the clustering seems to do a very good job in recovering the political parties.

 **Witere stuss**